I'm a professor of computer

 ./IncMC2 graphFile –i lb

-find a clique larger than lb, where lb is a positive integer.
+to find a clique larger than lb, where lb is a positive integer.
 When lb

 is the optimal solution size, this command proves the optimality of lb.